open-life-science/resident-fellowship-patricia/fellowship-finance-manager-journal.md

 This space is yours to add to as needed.

+## Week: 8 April 2024

+### What brought you joy this week?

+* Quiet-ish co-working and actually getting something done with Malvika.
+Picking up rest cards again.

+### What did you achieve?
+* Regular payments.
+* Open Seeds 9 brainstorming and initial budget options.
+* Finally getting some things to the accountants, even if not quite perfect yet: reconciliation, unassigned transactions, salary allocations.
+* Some more work understanding the NASA budget.
+* SSI/OLS Fellowship budget overview and planning final to dos.

+### What did you struggle with?

+* Felt a bit stuck on a few things and I'm unsure how to get unstuck.
+Busy week after a busy-ish weekend so I hope some rest/lazy weekend might help.

+### Any other topics

+* Where's spring?
+And also why is the wind back?

 ## Week: 1 April 2024

 ### What brought you joy this week?